shenghua-ok/fat-aar-android/README.md

 >
 >**P.S.
 Hope Google can support this damn feature as soon as possible.**

-The solution of merging aar works with [AGP][8.3.2] and Gradle 8.2.1.
+The solution of merging aar works with [AGP][8.3.2] and Gradle 8.2.1 ~ 8.14.2

-Alert:if you want to use fat-aar under AGP8.0(means 3.0~8.0),please visit original author page:https://github.com/kezong/fat-aar-android
+##### Alert:if you want to use fat-aar under AGP8.0(means 3.0~8.0-),please visit original author's repo:https://github.com/kezong/fat-aar-android

 ## Getting Started

 ### Step 1: Add classpath
 #### Add snippet below to your root build script file:
-For Maven Central (The lastest release is available on [Jitpack Central](https://jitpack.io/#shenghua-ok/fat-aar-android/1.4.2)):
+For Maven Central (The lastest release is available on [Jitpack Central](https://jitpack.io/#shenghua-ok/fat-aar-android/1.4.3)):
 ```groovy
 buildscript {
     repositories {